 We intend for new store expansion to be a key growth driver.
 Our long-term plan is to open new stores at an annual rate of approximately 10% of our existing stores.
-During the first thirteen weeks of fiscal 2015, the Company opened two new stores.
-As of May 3, 2015, there were 74 company-owned stores in the Unites States and Canada.
-Subsequent to the end of our first quarter, we opened new stores in Kentwood (Grand Rapids), Michigan on May 18, 2015 and Woburn (Boston), Massachusetts on May 26, 2015 and plan to open an additional 3 to 4 stores in fiscal 2015.
+During the first twenty-six weeks of fiscal 2015, the Company opened four new stores.
+As of August 2, 2015, there were 76 stores in the United States and Canada.
+Subsequent to the end of our second quarter, we opened a new store in Edina (Minneapolis), Minnesota on August 3, 2015 and plan to open an additional 3 to 4 stores and relocate one existing store in fiscal 2015.
 To increase comparable store sales we plan to provide our customers with the latest exciting games by updating approximately 10% of our games each year, leverage the D&B Sports concept by building awareness through national cable advertising and drive customer frequency by enhancing the in-store and out-of-store customer experience via digital and mobile strategic initiatives.

 We believe that in addition to the growth potential that exists in North America, the Dave & Buster's brand can also have significant appeal in certain international markets.
-Our goal is to sign an agreement with our first international partner by the end of fiscal 2015, and we are targeting our first international opening outside of Canada in 2016.
+We are engaged in discussions with potential international partners and we are targeting our first international opening outside of Canada in 2017.